 Your Donations at Work

-A bequest from the Elmer C. Biegel Family Memorial Foundation helped purchase a new echocardiogram bed and two state-of-the-art EKG machines.
-The echocardiogram bed’s enhanced design is more comfortable for patients and puts them at ease while aiding in staff’s efficiency to get high-quality images of the heart.
-The two new EKG machines offer quick results for critical care in the hospital’s emergency department and intensive care unit.
-In addition, contributions to our Patrons Campaign and Lights for Life supported the renovation of existing space in the Emergency Department to create an Electrocardiogram (EKG) Room within the unit.
-The dedicated room fully equipped for an EKG decreases testing wait times, and enables patients to receive treatment more quickly, which can lead to improved patient outcomes.
+A bequest from the Elmer C. Biegel Family Memorial Foundation helped purchase an echocardiogram bed and two state-of-the-art EKG machines.
+The two EKG machines offer quick results for critical care in the hospital’s emergency department and intensive care unit.
+Furthermore, contributions to our Patrons Campaign and Lights for Life supported the renovation of existing space in the Emergency Department to create an Electrocardiogram (EKG) Room within the unit.

 Thanks to a generous bequest from the estate of Geraldine Oeser, seed money from the Auxiliary, and contributions from individuals and the faith community we completed a long-awaited Chapel.
 The Chapel is a non-denominational space within the hospital that people of all faith traditions can use for sanctuary and reflection.

 Renovated the Asante Ashland Conference Room thanks to an estate gift from Sidney and Barbara Field and other donor designated gifts.

 DEXA Scanner: $72,868

 Contributions from our Patrons Campaign and Lights for Life supported the purchase of a new DEXA Scanner for Imaging Services.
 The technology increases the providers ability to diagnose and treat osteoporosis, bone disease and fracture risk.